kensiprell/ktorio.github.io/clients/http-client/calls/requests.md

 client.close()
 ```

-If you want to use a client to make only one request consider `use`-ing it.
+If you want to use a client to make only one request, consider `use`ing it.
 The client will be automatically closed once the passed block has been executed.

 ```kotlin
 val bytes = HttpClient(Apache).use { client ->